jessicalumian/undergrad-dev/lesson.md

 9. Visualize differences in GO between K12 and O157 *E. coli*

 ## Vocabulary

 https://hackmd.io/OwFgTAbAjFDGCGBaCAjAHGRJhQKaIE4C9FYAGeMAlBAEwFYDYg==

 ## Jetstream allocation request (for instructors planning a course)

 http://ivory.idyll.org/blog/2017-dibsi-xsede-request.html

 ## Launch an instance on Jetstream

 NOTE: the following instructions describe the procedures used during the 2017 ANGUS workshop at UC Davis.
 You will need to create custom instructions to help students to access the allocation for your class. http://angus.readthedocs.io/en/2017/jetstream/boot.html

+*Discussion questions*:

-> What is the "cloud"?
+- What is the "cloud"?
-> How is Jetstream different from other cloud-based services you have used?
+- How is Jetstream different from other cloud-based services you have used?

 ## Download Data and Assembly

 Make a directory for work.

+*Discussion question*:
-> What is a directory?
+- What is a directory?

 ```
 mkdir ~/work